 I particularly like this bean salad with some grilled lamb chops or pork chops simply seasoned with salt and pepper – delicious!

-Note that I’ve used dried cannellini beans and these will require soaking overnight before cooking.
+I've also gone for the fried variety because I think that they have more flavour and these will require soaking overnight before cooking.
 If you’re pushed on time (or just can’t be bothered) then feel free to substitute 2 or 3 x 440g (15oz) tins but also note that the preparation time is still going to be about 3 hours even with pre-cooked beans.

 Cut the tomatoes up into wedges and pop them into a roasting tray, drizzle over some of the olive oil and slow roast for 1½ hours at 100°C or 212°F either in the oven or smoker.

 Now toss in the beans, garlic and the rest of the olive oil, move it around a bit, season with salt and pepper and continue to roast for a further 30 minutes at about 150°C or 280°F. Give it a stir every now and again to ensure that the garlic doesn’t burn.

 When the cooking is complete, pour the mix into a serving dish and allow to cool.

 Once cool and when you are ready to serve your roasted cannellini bean salad, rip up the basil and sprinkle it on top with a squeeze of lemon juice.